Overview

 Performance

-(as at 31 October 2025)
+(as at 31 January 2026)

 Performance shown is the total return (net of fees & costs) for the Accumulation B share class.
 Inception date was 12 July 2017.
 The Fund is not managed against any benchmark.
 The Investment Association Flexible Sector and UK Consumer Price Inflation are shown as Comparator benchmarks as per FCA PS 19-04.
 The IA Flexible Sector contains a wide array of funds with a flexible mandate, hence the comparator, but many of them have different investment objectives and profiles.
 Past performance is not a reliable indicator of future performance.
 Source: Ekins Guinness LLP.